Everitt Lechesa Segoete

 Everitt Lechesa Segoete (1858–1923) was a Mosotho writer, minister, and teacher.
 He is considered one of the earliest authors of Sesotho literature.
-Segoete is best known for his novel Monono ke moholi ke mouoane (Riches Are Mist, They Are Vapor), his second book Raphepheng, as well as a teacher to Thomas Mofolo.
+Segoete is best known for his novel Monono ke moholi, ke mouoane (1910), his second book, Raphepheng (1913), as well as being the teacher of novelist Thomas Mofolo.

 Life

 Everitt Lechesa Segoete was born in 1858 at Morifi, now Mohale's Hoek, during Senekal's War between King Moshoeshoe I and white settlers.
 His Sotho name, Lechesa, meaning "the burner" or "burning," was given to him because of the burning of Basotho villages by Boer commandos during the conflict.
 The family later moved to Maphutseng, where Segoete began attending a school run by the Reverend David-Frédéric Ellenberger of the Paris Evangelical Missionary.
 When Ellenberger moved to Masitise, Segoete followed.
 He went on to obtain his teacher's certificate, but instead of becoming a teacher he left for the Cape Colony.
 While there, Segoete faced various challenges, rumoured to include going on the run from police and narrowly escaping being murdered.
 These events appear to have inspired his novel published years later.

 Segoete then returned home, taking up work at the missionary press at Morija, before moving back to the Cape Colony to work at a newspaper.
 He returned again, to what was now Basutoland, where he became headmaster of the school at Qomoqomong, now in Quting District.
 Segoete attended seminary, graduating in April 1896 and becoming ordained in 1899.
-He went on to serve as a minister at Hermone, now in Mafeteng, then in Koeneng, now Leribe, before returning back to Hermone.
+He went on to serve as a minister at Hermone, now in Mafeteng, then in Koeneng, now Leribe, before returning to Hermone.

-Everitt Lechesa Segoete died on 7 February 1923.
+Segoete died on February 7, 1923.